TobitSoftware/react-project-guideline/README.md

                 TodosHeadline.jsx
 ```

-A project directory structure should look like this:
+And a project directory structure should look like this:

 ```bash
 src